ElDario2020/About-me/README.md

-Hi all!
-That s my 1st reposity.
+👋 Hi, I’m Eldar, nice to meet you!
+That's my 1st reposity.

-I am interesting in studying Python,
+👀 I’m interested in studying Python and programming!
-Thus decided to cover GitHub functionality
+Thus decided to cover GitHub functionality.

-Thanks!
+📫 How to reach me - https://www.linkedin.com/in/eldar-akhmetvaliev-23660425/